mozdevz/opensource/README.md

     MozDevz Open Source
 </h1>

 <p align="center">This repository is maintained by Mozdevz community, and presents a list organized in order of categories, Mozambican open source repositories.
 You can access any repository in list below, fork it and submit your changes through a pull request.
-Enjoy and count your contributions to be able to participate in hacktoberfest! <br>
+Enjoy and count your contributions to be able to participate in hacktoberfest! <br><br>
 Happy Coding!</p>

 <h4 align="center">List of Open Source projects by Mozambican Developers</h4>

 <p align="center">
+    <h1>Categories</h1>
   <a href="#Web APIs and Services">Web APIs and Services</a> | <a href="Design and Creativity">Design and Creativity</a> | <a href="#Data Visualization Tools">Data Visualization Tools</a> | <a href="#Content Management Systems (CMS)">Content Management Systems (CMS)</a> |
 </p>